CVRC-Bioinformatics/sc_shiny_app/README.md

 ## *load the app*

-  1. After clicking 'Connect to Rstudio Server', you're Rstudio Server session will open.
+  1. After clicking 'Connect to Rstudio Server', your Rstudio Server session will open.
 The screen will look like this:
     ![image info](readme_images/rstudio_server_5.png)
   2. The R console is the box on the left that says 'console' on the top.
 Within the R console paste the command we sent you and hit enter.
 The command will look something like this: 'source directoryfromabove/sc_shiny_app_run.R'.
   3. Within the R console paste the following command and hit enter 'scRNAseqApp(app_path = publish_folder)'.